Zhangxf-ccnu/scTSSR/README.md

 Installation
 ----------------------
 ### Step 1.
 If the devtools package has been not installed, install the devtools package first.
-Invoke R and then type

 `install.packages("devtools")`